enumcase/enumcase/README.md

 I'm Margulan, software engineer from Kazakhstan 🇰🇿

+Currently SWE (iOS) at Mercari, Tokyo.
+Sometimes working on mobile infra and backend on golang

 Random facts about me:
 - iOS and Swift enthusiast 🍎
 - I like reading books in general, and articles about architecture or low-level concepts 🍀